 Whisk the aquafaba: Add the aquafaba and cream of tartar to the large bowl or stand mixer and whisk on high speed for 5 minutes until soft peaks form.

-Add the sugar: Slowly add in 3.55oz (100g) of caster sugar, one dash at a time while continuing to whisk and incorporate the sugar into the aquafaba.
+Add the sugar: Slowly add in ⅓ cup (70g) of sugar, one dash at a time while continuing to whisk and incorporate the sugar into the aquafaba.
 Continue whisking for another 3 minutes until it reaches stiff peaks.

-Whisk the ingredients: In a separate bowl, whisk together the remaining 2.45oz (70g) sugar, coconut milk, sunflower oil, and vanilla extract until combined.
-Use a spatula to carefully fold the whipped aquafaba into the bowl with the coconut milk mixture, in 3-4 increments.
+Whisk the ingredients: In a separate bowl, whisk together the remaining ¼ cup (45g) sugar, vegan yogurt, olive oil, and vanilla extract until combined.
+Use a spatula to carefully fold the whipped aquafaba into the bowl with the wet ingredients, in 3-4 increments.
 Be careful not to over-mix.

-Mix the dry ingredients: Mix together the flour, baking powder, and salt and carefully fold them into the aquafaba mixture.
-You can do this in 2-3 increments, again be careful not to over-mix.
+Mix the dry ingredients: Mix together the flour, cornstarch, baking powder, and salt and carefully fold them into the aquafaba mixture in 2-3 increments, again be careful not to over-mix.

 Cool the cookies: Allow them to cool on the tray for about 5 minutes before transferring them to a cooling rack to cool completely.
-If using silicone molds, allow them to cool completely before removing them from the molds.Repeat the process with the remaining batter *the full recipe will make about 4 cookie sheets in total).
-Once cooled, you can coat them in some more caster sugar if desired.
+If using silicone molds, allow them to cool completely beforeremoving them from the molds.Clean and dry the molds and repeat the process with the remaining batter *the full recipe will make about 2-3 cookie sheets in total depending on the size).

-Storage: For crisp ladyfinger cookies, keep them stored at room temperature in an airtight container.
-After a couple of days, they may soften a little - which is fine depending on what you plan on using them for.
+Storage: For crisp ladyfinger cookies, keep them stored at room temperature in an airtight container for up to 5 days.
+After a couple of days, they may soften a little.You can also freeze them in a sealed container for up to a month.
+So you can make them ahead of time to use in our favorite recipes.

 Aquafaba: The liquid part from tinned chickpeas.